slidevjs/slidev/docs/themes/write-a-theme.md

 ## Conventions

-Themes are published to npm registry, and they should following the conventions below:
+Themes are published to npm registry, and they should follow the conventions below:

 - Package name should starts with `slidev-theme-`, for example: `slidev-theme-awesome`
 - Add `slidev-theme` and `slidev` in the `keywords` field of your `package.json`